What is Retirement Age in Canada?

 Average Retirement Age by Occupation

-Occupation is another important determinant of retirement age in Canada.
-The averages for 2024 were:
+Occupation is another strong determinant of retirement age in Canada.

 Retirement Age in Canada By Province

-Retirement patterns in Canada also vary by province.
-The average retirement age across most of the provinces aligns with the national averages, between 60 and 70 years old.
+The average retirement age across most provinces aligns with the national averages, between 60 and 70 years old.

 However, early retirement is more common in Eastern Canada, while later retirement is seen out West.